 The Company measures the carrying amount of the liability for remaining coverage at the end of each reporting period as the liability for remaining coverage at the beginning of the period plus premiums received in the period less insurance acquisitions cash flow, plus any amounts relating to the amortisation of the insurance acquisition cash flows recognised as an expense in the reporting period for the group plus any adjustments to the financing component, less the amount recognised as insurance revenue for the services provided in the period.

-1. Basis of preparation and material accounting policy information - continued
+- 1. Basis of preparation and material accounting policy information continued - 1.4 Insurance and reinsurance contracts continued